SNAP Benefits in Georgia: How to Apply and Qualify

 How to Check Your EBT Balance

-For real-time updates on your phone, you can use a free mobile app.
-The Benny app shows your current SNAP and EBT Cash balance instantly.
+For real-time updates on your phone, you can use the Benny app.
+It shows your current SNAP and EBT Cash balance and helps you find cashback opportunities on eligible purchases.

 EBT Deposit Schedule in Georgia

-Your SNAP benefits are deposited on the same day each month.
-The specific date is based on the last two digits of your client ID number.
+In Georgia, SNAP benefits are deposited onto your EBT card between the 5th and the 23rd of each month.
+Your specific deposit date depends on the last two digits of your client ID number.

 Renewing Your SNAP Benefits